Growing Kohlrabi

 Is there a secret to growing great kohlrabi?

 Kohlrabi grows very fast, which means plants need plenty of water and fertilizer.
 Keep soil moist with an organic mulch, such as straw, compost, or grass clippings.
 Apply mulch when plants are 6 inches high, mulching right up to the bulb.
-Fertilize plants every two to three weeks using a complete liquid fertilizer, such as fish emulsion.
+Fertilize plants every two to three weeks using a complete liquid fertilizer, such as Bonnie Herb & Vegetable Plant Food or fish emulsion.

 Does kohlrabi need a lot of water?